 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

-Urban Forests: Green Cities
+Urban Forests: Benefits, Planning & Trees in Cities

 Urban Forests: Trees That Breathe Life Into a City

 Urban forests are the living lungs of a city.
 From street trees and neighborhood parks to community gardens and small remnant woodlots, they form a green network that cools streets, filters air, and restores human health.
-As urbanization spreads and paved surfaces expand, the need to plan, plant, and protect trees in cities has never been more urgent.

 The Importance of Urban Forests